hathawayj/gitandgithub/readme.md

 - [Projects](https://docs.github.com/en/issues/trying-out-the-new-projects-experience/about-projects)
 - [Github Actions](https://docs.github.com/en/actions) (I use [the peaceiris action for hugo](https://github.com/peaceiris/actions-hugo) for our [data science programming course at BYUI](https://byuistats.github.io/CSE250-Hathaway/) The R for Data Science book [does as well](https://github.com/hadley/r4ds/actions))

-## Your peronsal data projects work flow
+## Your personal data projects workflow

 You don't need to make these projects complicated.
 These projects are built to show your work using the skills you have developed during school.
 I would make sure that these personal projects are presentable.
 You want to demonstrate your creativity.
 You could use the following links to find a new data set.